dmx-systems/dmx-documentation/docs/user.rst

 When choosing a related item from the list you can control whether to also "focus" them or not (as illustrated in the following two figures):

-1. When you click anywhere onto a list item, it is revealed and the focus switches (figure 1).
+1. When you click anywhere onto a list item, it is revealed and the focus switches (Figure 1).
-2. When you click on *the icon* of a list item you add it to the selected view without switching focus (figure 2).
+2. When you click on *the icon* of a list item you add it to the selected view without switching focus (Figure 2).

 So, clicking only the icon of a related item allows you to add a number of other related items in this list to the selected view.

-(1) Adding a related item to the selected view and bringing it into focus.
+Figure 1: Adding a related item to the selected view and bringing it into focus.

 .. figure:: _static/related-tab-reveal-and-select.png

-    Figure: Clicking anywhere on the list item.
+    Click anywhere on the item to **reveal and focus** the item.

-(2) Adding a related item to the selected view without focussing it allows you to continue adding items.
+Figure 2: Adding a related item to the selected view without focussing it allows you to continue adding items.

 .. figure:: _static/related-tab-reveal.png

-    Figure: Clicking only the icon of the list item.
+    Click on the icon of the item to **reveal without focussing** the item.

 .. _user-detail-panel-the-meta-tab: